 Insights and best practices for property managers

-Evaluating applicants with non-traditional income sources fairly
+Evaluating tenant applicants with non-traditional income sources fairly

 Understanding Alternative Income Sources in Tenant Applications